-Friends and family say doctors should give lifestyle advice to cancer patientsFebruary 8th, 2013 in Cancer /
+Friends and family say doctors should give lifestyle advice to cancer patientsFebruary 8, 2013 in Medicine & Health / Cancer

 (Medical Xpress)—Over 80 per cent of cancer patients' close friends and family think that doctors should give their cancer patients lifestyle advice on eating habits, weight-loss and exercise, according to a new stud* published today in the British Journal of Cancer.

 Cancer Research UK scientists at University College London (UCL) asked over 1200 people who knew someone close with cancer a number of questions to assess their attitudes towards giving cancer patients lifestyle advice.

 There has been concern that such information could be seen as insensitive or implying 'blame', particularly at a time when the patient is trying to cope with the stress of diagnosis or treatment.

 They found that around 90 per cent of those closest to cancer patients (their friends and relatives) saw lifestyle advice as 'beneficial' and over 80 per cent believed that doctors had a 'duty' to provide it.
 They also found that less than 20 per cent felt such advice was 'unnecessary', 'interfering', 'insensitive', or implied 'blame'.

 Kate Williams lead author from UCL, said: "Our new research suggests that the friends and family of cancer survivors are much more likely see advice on exercise and healthy eating as beneficial, rather than insensitive.

 "The concern has always been that talking to someone diagnosed with cancer about changing their eating or exercise habits could be seen as upsetting and inappropriate by cancer patients or their friends and family members.
 But we've found that not only are they receptive to the information but most believe it is their doctor's duty to advise them on ways to lead a healthier lifestyle."